StoneStepsInc/fit/README.md

     the file path that compares just the file name at the end of the path.

+  * `ext` `TEXT NULL`

+    File extension, including the leading dot, as reported by the underlying file system layer.

   * `path` `TEXT NOT NULL`

     A file path with the base path removed, if a base path is used.